jantursky/orderlord-help-driver/docs/history-section/how-to-use.md

 ---

 ## How to use the screen
 The whole screen contained from the header, filtering and the list of the orders.
-The user can also preview all meals for every order - just by clicking on the row with the order all meals will be displayed.
+The user can also preview all meals for every order - just by clicking on the row with the order, all meals will be displayed.

 ## Description of the History screen
 Here is the description of the screen: